Explore Milan’s Best-kept Secrets

 Some of the city’s most beguiling accommodations, museums, bars and restaurants are built on this blend of then and now.
 Over at Bar Basso, in the heart of the Città Studi neighbourhood, the necktie sporting waitstaff seem almost anachronistic, doling out goblets – yes, goblets – of Negroni Sbagliatos to 80-year-old polyglots and 20-something TikTokers in equal measure.
 Back downtown on the edge of the Quadrilatero, barely a five-minute walk from world-renowned opera house La Scala, there’s Gerry’s Bar, the buzzy after-dinner lounge in the sumptuously furnished Grand Hotel et de Milan, where the ghost of Marcello Mastroianni wouldn’t look out of place.
 Before retiring for the evening, I tiptoe to the hotel’s front desk and sheepishly ask if anyone has time to show me the Verdi Suite that I’ve heard about.
 Maestro Giuseppe Verdi lived here on and off for 27 years, composing Falstaff and Otello from a desk that still remains, facing out onto Via Manzoni.

 A chipper woman obliges and on the way upstairs, I learn that iconic soprano Maria Callas was a regular guest here, too.
-My room, it turns out, is the opera-memorabilia-lined Caruso Suite, named for supreme tenor Enrico Caruso, and I start to get it... the Grand Hotel et de Milan, elegant but unassuming when viewed from the street, was where La Scala’s biggest stars retired to when in town, both to gear up and unwind.
+My room, it turns out, is the opera-memorabilia-lined Caruso Suite, named for supreme tenor Enrico Caruso, and I start to get it...
+The Grand Hotel et de Milan, elegant but unassuming when viewed from the street, was where La Scala’s biggest stars retired to when in town, both to gear up and unwind.
 Today, the hotel’s dining duet of Don Carlos, the classic Milanese white-tableclothed restaurant, and Caruso Nuovo, the recently revamped bistro with southern Italian flourishes and contemporary freshness, pay tribute to that legacy – while embodying the city’s flair.

 The next morning I take the 15-minute walk to the Etruscan museum of Fondazione Luigi Rovati.
 I could have braved the ever-efficient Metro’s M3 line with its chic commuters but wanted to make the detour through the Indro Montanelli Gardens, one of the many neighbourhood “pocket parks” that play second fiddle to the sprawling Parco Sempione, the green heart of the city bordered by the Castello Sforzesco (aka Sforza Castle) and the photogenic Arco della Pace (Arch of Peace).